What is rebound therapy?

 Minimum trampoline size: The absolute minimum bed size for a recessed trampoline approved by the Rebound Therapy Organisation is 2,900mm x 1,300mm x 750mm deep which requires a pit size of 3,510mm x 1,910mm.

 Bed type restriction: The preferred bed type for rebound therapy is UltraMesh.
-The widest we can manufacture an UltraMesh bed is 1,950mm (with no restriction on length).
+The widest we can manufacture an UltraMesh bed is 1,950mm (with no restriction on length) which corresponds to a maximum pit width of 2,560mm.
 For beds between 1,950mm and 2,140mm wide we can manufacture web beds and for beds wider than 2,140mm we can use Permatron up to 3.5m wide.
 There is no restriction on the length of an UltraMesh bed or Permatron bed, but web beds can be a maximum of 4,280mm long.